-As a Design Director at Twitter, I built, led, and managed a team that focused on evolving Twitter's visual design language.
-Built from scratch, the team consisted of product designers, art directors, icon designers, illustrators, a design program manager, and visual design specialists that helped evolve our visual design language.
+As a Design Director at Twitter, I built, led, and managed a team focused on evolving Twitter's visual design language.

 The team consisted of product designers, art directors, icon designers, illustrators, a program manager, and visual design consultants.
 Our work would later be evolved, tested, and shipped in partnership with various product team's across the company.
 During my last few months, I focused on launching Twitter’s Topics strategy, improving it's design and branding system, and finding product market fit.